lbertelo/mfcrawler/README.md

 MfCrawler - Mini Focused Crawler
 =================================
 MfCrawler is a intuitive [Web crawler](http://en.wikipedia.org/wiki/Web_crawler).
-You can easily configure crawl parameters and set keywords and domain in blacklist.
+You can easily configure the crawler by set up crawl parameters and keywords and by add domains to a blacklist.
 Finally, the results can be analyzed and exported in different formats.

+The purpose of this crawler is not to crawl the entire web but is to crawl a portion of the web.

 Install and use
 ---------------